808Code/video_to_commentary_podcast/README.md

 - `url`:
   The URL of the YouTube video to be processed.

+- `name1`:
+  Name of speaker one in the conversation.

+- `voice1`:
+   Voice of speaker one in the conversation.

+- `name2`:
-- `male_name`: The name of the male speaker in the conversation.
+  Name of speaker one in the conversation.

-- `female_name`:
+- `voice2`:
-  The name of the female speaker in the conversation.
+   Voice of speaker two in the conversation.

 - `max_summary_length`:
   The maximum length of the summary for the video that gets talked about.